 The Day John Lennon’s Deportation Order Was Reversed

-On Oct.
-7, 1975, New York State Supreme Court judge Irving Kaufman reversed a deportation order for John Lennon, allowing him to legally remain in the United States.
-Lennon was in the spotlight throughout the first few years of the decade, not only due to his music and his status as a former Beatle, but equally for his very outspoken stance on the Vietnam War and the Nixon administration.
+New York State Supreme Court judge Irving Kaufman reversed a deportation order for John Lennon on Oct.
+7, 1975, allowing him to legally remain in the United States.
+Lennon was in the spotlight throughout the first few years of the decade, not only due to his music and his status as a former member of the Beatles, but equally for his very outspoken stance on the Vietnam War and the Nixon administration.

-Lennon would finally get his green card in July the following year.
-"Our society is run by insane people for insane objectives," he said.
-Some things never change.
+Lennon finally got his green card in July the following year.
+"Our society is run by insane people for insane objectives," he argued.